 TLDR Long-COVID symptoms like fatigue, cognitive issues, and mobility problems can last 6-12 months but are less common after milder illness.

-This study analyzed the occurrence and persistence of symptoms, diagnoses, and prescriptions after COVID-19 using data from the OpenSAFELY platform.
-It included 902,885 COVID-19 cases from wave 2 and 1,553,160 cases from wave 4, matched to millions of comparators.
-The study found that long-COVID symptoms such as hair loss, mobility impairment, fatigue, cognitive impairment, and loss of taste or smell were more common in wave 2, with some symptoms persisting for 6-12 months.
-There were also small increases in new prescriptions for NSAIDs, infection treatments, and musculoskeletal drugs.
-Wave 4 associations were generally weaker, suggesting that long-COVID symptoms and new prescriptions reduce over time and are less problematic after less severe illness.
-Fatigue, cognitive, and mobility symptoms were noted to persist following COVID-19.
+This study analyzed the occurrence and persistence of symptoms, diagnoses, and prescriptions after community-diagnosed COVID-19 using data from the OpenSAFELY platform.
+It involved 902,885 COVID-19 cases from wave 2 and 1,553,160 cases from wave 4, matched to millions of contemporary comparators.
+The study found that long-COVID symptoms such as hair loss, mobility impairment, fatigue, cognitive impairment, and loss of taste or smell were more prevalent in wave 2, with some symptoms persisting for 6-12 months.
+There were also small increases in new prescriptions for NSAIDs, drugs to treat infections, and musculoskeletal problems.
+Overall, long-COVID symptoms and new prescriptions generally decreased over time and were less problematic following less severe illness.